16 Aug Swimming Pool Safety Tips

 - Swim with a buddy.
 Never swim alone.
 Always let someone know where you are going to swim.

 - Make sure kids are supervised at all times.
 While lifeguards are there to save people who may be in trouble, you are in charge of the children you take to the pool or beach.
 You should always have a watchful eye on children when they are near the water.

 - The adage about waiting an hour to swim after eating does have some merit.
-While an hour may be a bit long, you should never swim after eating a heavy meal as to avoid cramping.
-Give yourself some time to digest before jumping back in the water.
+While an hour might be a bit long, you should never swim after eating a heavy meal to avoid cramping.
+Give yourself some time to digest before jumping back into the water.

 - Drinking alcohol can impair your ability to swim.
-Be mindful if drinking at the pool or beach.
+Be mindful of drinking at the pool or beach.
 Stay hydrated with water or non-alcoholic drinks and save the alcohol for later.

 Do you have any additional swimming safety tips to share?
 Please add them to the comments section below!

 Looking for tips for an at-home Fourth of July celebration?
 Check out this blog!